 Now, onto some other projects.

 First – and I’d love to pretend this was intentional on my part – but did you know that the Ribbon Letter blocks just happen to be the perfect size for stockings?
 Look at these adorable stockings made by Kjerste (@rosebudandpenny), top, and Stephanie (@sssews28), bottom.

-If you’ve downloaded the free ABC blocks, they make a great mini quilt for a nursery or baby shower gift:
+The ABC blocks (available free if you’d like to try a few letters before buying) if make a great mini quilt for a nursery or baby shower gift:

 If you make a set of ribbon letter blocks I’d love to see them, so please leave a link in the comments, or tag on Instagram with #ribbonlettersquilt!